Minister for Community Services (Western Australia)

-Minister for Community Services is a position in the government of Western Australia, currently held by Simone McGurk of the Labor Party.
+Minister for Community Services is a position in the government of Western Australia, currently held by Sabine Winton of the Labor Party.
 The position was first created after the 1943 state election, for the government of John Willcock.
 It was abolished in 1947 and not recreated until 1971, but has existed in most governments since then.
 The minister is one of the ministers responsible for the state government's Department of Local Government and Communities.

 Between 1986 and 2001 there was a separate minister titled either Minister for the Family or Minister for Family and Children's Services, whose responsibilities are now held by the Minister for Community Services.